Shungite Beehive Video Shorts – Coming Soon!

 We have no CCD (Colony Collapse Disorder) losses since introducing Shungite to the beehives, and no losses due to disease.

-- We believe in treatment-free beekeeping (no chemicals used on beehives)
+• We believe in treatment-free beekeeping (no chemicals used on beehives)

-- No artificial feeding (we leave the bees more than enough honey so feeding isn’t necessary)
+• No artificial feeding (we leave the bees more than enough honey so feeding isn’t necessary)

-- Shungite Honey is kept 100% raw & unfiltered to retain the honey’s natural beneficial qualities!
+• Shungite Honey is kept 100% raw & unfiltered to retain the honey’s natural beneficial qualities!

 What’s Shungite?
 Why use it on beehives?

-These frequencies are extremely harmful to our natural vibrations as well as the bees vibrations.
-When the bees vibration field or frequency is disharmonious, their meridian clocks are disturbed, immunity is compromised, natural recovery and rejuvenation abilities are reduced & overall wellness can drop.
-This in turn makes the bees more susceptible to diseases & pests.
+However, modern technologies, such as computer monitors, laptops, TVs, radios, microwave ovens, Wi-Fi routers, smart meters, and cell phones, use electromagnetic waves in order to function.
+These frequencies are extremely detrimental to our natural vibrations as well as the bees’ vibrations.
+When the bees’ vibration field or frequency is disharmonious, their meridian clocks are disturbed, immunity is compromised, natural recovery and rejuvenation abilities are reduced, and overall wellness can decline.
+This makes the bees more susceptible to diseases and pests.

 This is where Shungite comes in…

-Shungite has been used in medical treatment since the early 18th century.
-Peter the Great set up Russia’s first spa in Karelia to make use of the water purifying properties of Shungite, which he had himself experienced.
-He also instigated its use in providing purified water for the Russian army.
-The antibacterial properties of Shungite have been confirmed by modern testing. (view Shungite studies)
+In 1991, Science magazine named fullerenes the “molecule of the year,” predicting that they would significantly impact scientific research in the years to come.
+Shungite has been used in medical treatments since the early 18th century, with Peter the Great setting up Russia’s first spa in Karelia to take advantage of the water purifying properties of the mineral.
+He also introduced its use for providing purified water to the Russian army, and modern testing has confirmed its antibacterial properties.

 How Shungite influences toxins, radiation & your telomeres